RockefellerArchiveCenter/processing-manual/processing.md

 ---
 layout: docs
-title:  "Rockefeller Archive Center Guide to Processing Collections - Processing"
+title:  "Guide to Processing Collections - Processing"
 ---

 The processing phase of each assignment begins with establishing the